-DRFT 210 F,W,Sp 1-3 credits ADV TECHNICAL GRAPHICS RE
+1-3 credits DRFT 210 F.W.Sp ADV TECHNICAL GRAPHICS

 Involves students in the use of techniques and standard practices of technical graphics towards the solution of technical design problems, and to communicate and produce design ideas.
 Includes dimensioning and tolerancing, production of working drawings, and advanced computer- aided design drawing.
 This course also introduces students to electronic, piping, and welding drawings.